The Mathematical Association of America

-Electronic Submissions: Please fill out the Short Nomination Form (doc format, odt format, or pdf format) and email it to: email@example.com
+Please fill out the Short Nomination Form (doc format, odt format, or pdf format) and email it to: Ann Stewart at email@example.com.

 We look forward to your participation in this exciting MAA venture of taking substantive action to honor extraordinarily successful teaching.
 We want to see such teaching recognized at all post- secondary school levels.
 We depend on you to help us identify those who merit such recognition.

 Awards CommitteeSee the section officers page for the current members of the awards committee.